-When eating Chinese clear soups are great options, as are steamed fish/seafood and steamed dumplings or wontons (but just make sure you specify that you only want your dumplings/wontons steamed, as some restaurants pan-fry them once they've been steamed).
+When eating Chinese, clear soups are a great option, as are steamed fish/seafood and steamed dumplings or wontons.
+Just make sure you specify that you only want your dumplings/wontons steamed, as some restaurants pan-fry them once they've been steamed.

 Other good choices include stir-fries, chow-meins, chicken and fish dishes in chilli, soy or oyster sauce, braised dishes and black bean sauce-based dishes, plus fragrant jasmine tea.

 Steer clear of fried dishes like fried rice and dim sum, spare ribs, prawn toast, prawn crackers, the crispy skin on Peking duck, sweet and sour pork (the batter is deep-fried), rich satay sauces, lemon chicken and battered dishes.